Louis Auguste, Prince of Dombes: Biography

 Born at the Palace of Versailles on 4 March 1700, Louis-Auguste was the fourth child of Louis-Auguste de Bourbon, duc du Maine and of his wife, Anne Louise Bénédicte de Bourbon.

 Given the title of prince de Dombes at his birth, he was the second child of his parents to hold the title.
+(Note: An older brother Louis Constantin de Bourbon (1695-1698) had held the title previously.)

 He became Colonel General of the Cent-Suisses et Grisons (1710), Governor of Languedoc (1737), Grand veneur de France and Count of Eu (1736).

 Unlike his father, the prince de Dombes was of high military skill.
 Louis-Auguste served under the renowned military commander Prince Eugene of Savoy in the Austro-Turkish War (1716–1718).
 He also fought in the War of the Polish Succession (1733–1738) and in the War of the Austrian Succession (1740–1748).

 Upon the death of his father (to whom he was very close), on 14 May 1736 at the Château de Sceaux, he inherited the bulk of his wealth and his titles.

 On 4 March 1748 he killed Jean Antoine François, Marquis de Coigny in a duel.